 Kingsley Takes up the Mantle

 Since 2014, local puppeteer and artist Jesse Kingsley has created the FOCAL puppets in collaboration with his wife Moira Lael MacDonald, an instructor in theater arts and costume design.
 Jesse has been sculpting and creating since he was a young child and has worked with The Mystery Puppet Theater.

 The first puppet created for FOCAL by Jesse Kingsley was of Katherine, the main character in The Tree Lady by H. Joseph Hopkins.

 The 2018 Winner

 The 2018 FOCAL prize was awarded on December 8 to Uma Krishnaswami for Step Up to the Plate, Maria Singh.
 Set during World War II, it is the story of a nine-year-old girl who yearns to play baseball on a new team in an All-American Girls’ League.
-She challenges prejudice and discriminatory laws while her father, originally from India, and her mother, who was born in Mexico, struggle to keep their farm in Yuba City, California.
-This book, like all the prize winners, are available from the library.
+She challenges prejudice and discriminatory laws while her father, originally from India, and her mother, who was born in Mexico, struggles to keep their farm in Yuba City, California.
+This book, like all the prize winners, is available from the library.

 By docents Suzanne Childs, and Hannah Kramer